An investment for BIM for infrastructure could save costs worldwide

 Going by aforementioned statistics, if developed economies such as the USA starts using BIM to the level at which their counterparts in the UK do, a $1 trillion dollar projects would bring the taxpayers a saving of $200 billion.
 This great gear shift to BIM will in fact not only bring monetary benefits but also better consultation and quality development of infrastructure that lasts for ages.

-Become the BIM Manager that the most advanced companies of the AEC sector are looking for.
+Become the BIM Manager that the most advanced companies in the AEC sector are looking for.
 Join now this Master Program and become an expert in the use of BIM in civil engineering.

 Read the full article here.